 The ASP.NET Core Secret Manager tool provides another method of keeping secrets out of source code.
-To use the Secret Manager tool, include a tools reference (DotNetCliToolReference) to the Microsoft.Extensions.SecretManager.Tools package in your project file.
+To use the Secret Manager tool, install the package

+Microsoft.Extensions.Configuration.SecretManager in your project file.
 Once that dependency is present and has been restored, the dotnet user-secrets command can be used to set the value of secrets from the command line.
 These secrets will be stored in a JSON file in the user's profile directory (details vary by OS), away from source code.

 Secrets set by the Secret Manager tool are organized by the UserSecretsId property of the project that is using the secrets.
 Therefore, you must be sure to set the UserSecretsId property in your project file (as shown in the snippet below).
-The actual string used as the ID is not important as long as it is unique in the project.
+The actual string used as the ID is not important as long as it is unique in the project (it's usually a guid).